Using Durability and Recovery

 keep up with the pace of write queries committed in-memory.
 To fix this,

 transaction-buffer.
 This will increase the size of the in-memory transaction buffer, effectively allowing more room for transactions to sit and wait while the hard drive catches up.
 The trade off is that the upper bound of data the server can lose in the event of an unexpected system failure is now greater, because more transactions can live in memory and not yet on disk.

 - Reconfigure the server to use a faster disk.
-MemSQL exclusively relies on sequential (not random) disk writes, so using an SSD will dramatically improve durability write performance.
+For example, using an SSD instead of a spinning disk will dramatically improve durability write performance.